Arch Linux - Installation

 $ cryptsetup open /dev/<devpart_home> home

-where <devpart_root> and <devpart_home> are as explained above.
 Unlocking the partitions will map them to a new device name under /dev/mapper using the device mapper.
-For example, the commands above will map /dev/<devpart_root> and /dev/<devpart_home> to /dev/mapper/cryptroot and /dev/mapper/home, respectively.
+For example, the commands above will map /dev/<devpart_root> to /dev/mapper/cryptroot and /dev/<devpart_home> to /dev/mapper/home.

 $ mkfs.fat -F32 /dev/<devpart_ESP>